 3. Hotel Hicasua

 A slightly larger boutique hotel at 21 rooms, Hotel Hicasua is located in the beautiful historic town of Barichara and set in a delightful traditional colonial-style hacienda.
-The hotel is on the edge of the town on a sleepy street but you’re near enough to stroll to the main sites which include the Cathedral, the San Antonio Chapel, the Achilles Parra Gomez Museum House and the Arts Park.
-There is a large outdoor pool surrounded by a courtyard, the perfect place to cool down after a busy days sightseeing; there’s also a hot tub and a stunning garden.
-The rooms are spacious, rustic and minimalist, with all the modern gadgets that you would expect.
+The hotel is on the edge of the town on a sleepy street but you’re near enough to stroll to the main sites which include the Cathedral, the San Antonio Chapel, the Achilles Parra Gomez Museum House, and the Arts Park.
+There is a large outdoor pool surrounded by a courtyard, the perfect place to cool down after a busy day of sightseeing; there’s also a hot tub and a stunning garden.
+The rooms are spacious, rustic, and minimalist, with all the modern gadgets that you would expect.

 4. Merecumbe Hotel